 Coming to speak to someone confidentially and in private, can be powerful and healing.
-Therapy can alleviate both pain and suffering, and add meaning and richness to life.
+Individual counseling/therapy can alleviate both pain and suffering, and add meaning and richness to life.
 Many people do not understand what therapy is truly like, until they begin the process.

 What is individual counseling exactly?

 Individual therapy is when you meet one-on-one with a mental health professional or therapist.
 A therapist is trained to help people overcome a wide range of problems.
 This can include depression, anxiety, relationship issues, managing emotions like anger, trauma, and a range of other life stressors.

 What is the first appointment like?

 The first meeting with a therapist has multiple goals.
 During this meeting, you have an opportunity to share the difficulties you want help with, get a feel for your therapist’s style, and develop goals.
 At Learning Dynamics, the first meeting is especially important.
 It helps your therapist to understand the issues/concerns that are creating difficulties for you, gets you comfortable with them, and makes sure you can work well together.

 How long are the sessions?

 The first session, lasts approximately 90 minutes.
 During this meeting, therapists gather background info to better understand you as a whole person, the timeline of your symptoms or concerns, and any other factors impacting your current struggles.
 The therapy meetings after, last 45-60 minutes.